Moonbase Musings; Or, how challenging courses can cause bad play

 Each time we make a mistake in execution, we need to self-assess why it happened, and eliminate that error for every hole from then on.

 There is never a time when we won’t make mistakes in execution, and so we will never stop learning.

-We all want to beat someone, don’t we?
-And it is tempting to keep a track of what score your rival is on, and to be a bit sad if they are beating you.
-However, this is a very poor way to think on the course.
+Errors in Attention We all want to beat someone, don’t we?
+And it is tempting to keep a track of what score your rival is on and to be a bit sad if they are beating you.
+However, this is a very poor way to think about the course.
 Your attention must be firmly focused on your own game, not anyone else’s.

-If you find that your emotions are at the mercy of how others are playing, then you are Doin’ It Wrong, and need to change the way you think.
-Yes, it is always disappointing to do poorly against a rival, but what it more important is how YOUR game is going.
+If you find that your emotions are at the mercy of how others are playing, then you are Doin’ It Wrong and need to change the way you think.
+Yes, it is always disappointing to do poorly against a rival, but what is more important is how YOUR game is going.

 So, even when you think you need to be aggressive, it’s often a better idea to stick to your plan, and hope your opponent makes a mistake, and you don’t.